davidwagn/Openpowerlifting-Instagram-Validator/README.md

 # Why do I need to provide these headers instead of an access token or similar?

 Instagram's new public API is stupid beyond any reasonability.
-I'd rather hang myself than work with it.
 Since this doesn't use the public API, you don't need an API key, but need to pretend you're a browser.